Autism: what it is, symptoms, spectrum levels, diagnosis and treatment options

 The estimated global prevalence of autism is around 65 per 10,000 individuals; however, this rate can vary according to factors such as male sex, that is one of the most well-established etiological factors for autism (3, 4); sociodemographic status, and race/ethnicity (5).

-The incidence rate of autism has tripled over the last three decades.
+The incidence rate of ASD has tripled over the last three decades.
 Due to the broad spectrum of its etiology, a considerable number of autistic children fail to receive appropriate behavioral and pharmacological treatment (6).

 The causes of autism are diverse and not always fully explained.
 However, autism results from alterations in the development of complex neural networks, secondary to failures in synaptogenesis (the process of forming synapses between neurons).